17 Sept 21 – The Waterpark

 When I got to the top of the kamikaze, I could see the circumference of the earth.

-The edge dropped off in front of me and like many other times in my life, I thought maybe this wasn’t my best idea.
+The edge dropped off in front of me and, like many other times in my life, I thought maybe this wasn’t my best idea.
 Diane was sunbathing below on the earth’s surface, so I waved as if I wasn’t about to cry.

 ‘Mover idiota’ said the tanned Spaniard and blew his whistle, gesturing aggressively with his arms.

-I’m not fluent but I think he was being supportive.
+I’m not fluent, but I think he was being supportive.

 I think I heard her say from three pools away.

 Everyone was having a great time on my walk back up.
-It was a lovely day, people were having fun and having a laugh.
+It was a lovely day, people were having fun and laughing.
+It was good to hear.

 And then I felt a slight breeze, where I shouldn’t have felt a slight breeze and a feeling that something wasn’t quite as it should be.
 My pace slowed, and down the slope Mickey Flanagan cracked another belter.